33 Classic Movies That Are Truly Timeless

 Memorable quote: “It’s money and adventure and fame.
 It’s the thrill of a lifetime and a long sea voyage that starts at six o’clock tomorrow morning.”

-No, you won’t get over-the-top special effects here, but the original King Kong is a cult-classic movie for a reason.
-It is among the first films that really put the horror genre on the map, showing what it could do and what the monster movie category was building to.
-The story follows a movie crew that travels to a tropical island.
-Here, they meet the titular ape, who is enamored by the production’s starlet.
-The crew captures King Kong and brings him to New York to put him on display, and let’s just say that no one ever looked at the Empire State Building the same way again.
-King Kong made $90,000 in its opening weekend, which was the highest-grossing film opener of its time.
+Remakes, be damned!
+The original King Kong is one of the classic films that put the horror-monster genre on the map.
+The story follows a movie crew who travel to a mysterious island in the Pacific.
+They soon encounter the titular ape, who is enamored by the production’s starlet (Fay Wray).
+The crew captures King Kong and brings him to New York City to put him on display—and let’s just say that no one has ever looked at the Empire State Building the same way again.
+King Kong made $90,000 its opening weekend, which was the highest-grossing film opener of its time.

 It’s a Wonderful Life